AliceSchuberg/Mini-Game-Plat/README.md

 1. When the program runs, it attempts to locate users.db.
 If not found, it will create a new one.

-2. Program continues in a loop to accept client connection and put it in a thread.
+2. Program continues in a loop to accept Android client connection and put it in a thread.

-3. For each connection, the server communicates with client using Message object defined in the package.
+3. For each connection, the server communicates with Android client using different objects defined in the package `games` and `operations`.

-4. Based on the operations.OperationType object, the server determine which action to perform (possible actions as followed)
+4. Based on the `operations.OperationType` object, the server determine which action to perform (possible actions as followed)
 ```
 1 -> sign-in /authentication
 2 -> sign-up